meredithcat/Full-Stack-Python/README.md

 ### Tutorials

+**Note: Please reference the above schedule for tutorial due dates.**

 - [Captain Rainbow's Color Checklist](https://make.sc/rainbow-checklist): Get more practice writing functions in Python, and learn a basic understanding of what it means to CRUD a resource!
 - [Super Hero Team Dueler](http://make.sc/superhero-team-dueler): Apply your OOP knowledge by building a super hero game!
 - [Rotten Potatoes](https://www.makeschool.com/academy/track/rotten-potatoes---movie-reviews-with-express-js): Build a movie review website from the ground up!